 The overall objectives of INTERVENE are:

-To integrate, harmonise, and facilitate access to more than 1.7 million genotyped / sequenced genomes with longitudinal clinical data.
+To harmonize data on more than 1.7 million genotyped / sequenced genomes with longitudinal clinical data and facilitating access to summary statistics for comparative and meta-analysis.

 To develop AI-based integrative risk scores for the next generation of predictive and personalised medicine with continuous improvement and disease coverage of these scores.